delivervaluedaily/manifesto/README.md

 - 🚛 Maintain CI/CD pipelines
 - 📝 Maintain good ranges of tests
 - 🚩 Use feature flags to release to only specific users
-- 🔧 Keep manual steps, especially in early versions
+- 🔧 Don't automate manual steps in initial versions
+- 🥇 Make the production environment first